Engineering-Research-and-Development/true-connector/doc/cosign.md

-## Cosign <a href="#cosign" id="cosign"></a>
+## Docker image signing and verification <a href="#cosign" id="cosign"></a>

 Docker images that are part of the TRUE Connector are signed using [cosign](https://github.com/sigstore/cosign).
-In releases section, you can find apropriate version of cosign executable, appropriate of the target OS.
+In releases section, you can find appropriate version of cosign executable, appropriate of the target OS.

 Signed images starts with following versions: